Venkat-Gorla/smartmeal-serverless/services/get-meals/elastic-search/README.md

   - Verifies `AwsSigv4Signer` is configured with correct region, service, and mocked credentials
   - Validates `Client` receives expected `node` and signer values

-- **Validates environment behavior**
-  - Throws a descriptive error when `OPENSEARCH_ENDPOINT` is missing

 These tests use `Vitest` with full mocking of:

 - `@opensearch-project/opensearch`
-- `@opensearch-project/opensearch/aws`
 - `@aws-sdk/credential-provider-node`

 #### 🧪 Sample Unit Tests: `indexer.js`

 - **Successfully indexes a meal**

-  - Validates that the meal is passed correctly to the OpenSearch `index()` method
-  - Confirms `imageUrl` is excluded from the indexed body
-  - Ensures no errors are logged to console

 - **Handles unexpected indexing result**
   - Simulates non-successful result (`noop`) and expects a thrown error
-  - Asserts that the error is logged with meal context

 These tests use `Vitest` with full mocking of: